Thanuja0911/onboarding-portal-cmpe-272/README.md

   - **Database (DynamoDB)**: We used **AWS DynamoDB**, a fully managed NoSQL database, to store and retrieve data in a highly available, scalable manner.
 DynamoDB is ideal for applications requiring low-latency data access, such as handling real-time onboarding information.
 With DynamoDB, we can easily scale as the application grows while ensuring fast and reliable access to employee data.

-This comprehensive set of features enhances both the user experience and the security of the platform, making it a robust and scalable solution for employee onboarding.
+This comprehensive set of features significantly improves the user experience by providing an intuitive and streamlined process for both employees and HR teams, reducing complexity and minimizing manual intervention.
+Additionally, the platform’s enhanced security measures, such as data encryption, role-based access control, and secure API integrations, ensure that sensitive employee information remains protected.
+These advancements make the solution not only robust and reliable but also scalable, allowing it to adapt seamlessly to the growing needs of the organization.

 ---
 ## Test Cases & Results